Roy1Priyanka/pothole_detection/README.md

 To identify potholes in static images using OpenCV, evaluate detection accuracy, and generate annotated output images and CSV reports for analysis.

-🌐 Input Example
+🌐 Input Examples

-Here is a sample input image used for pothole detection:
+Below are all five input images used for pothole detection:

+🖼️ road1.jpg

-🖼️ Input Image: road2.jpg
+🖼️ road2.jpg

+🖼️ road3.png

+🖼️ road4.jpg

+🖼️ road5.jpg

-🌀 Output Example
+🌀 Output Examples

-Here is the output image after processing:
+Below are the processed output images with detected potholes highlighted:

+🖼️ output_road1.jpg

-🖼️ Output Image: output_road2.jpg
+🖼️ output_road2.jpg

+🖼️ output_road3.png

+🖼️ output_road4.jpg

+🖼️ output_road5.jpg

 ✔️ Highlights:

 Green rectangles indicate detected potholes

-Image includes labels for detected count and accuracy
+Each image is annotated with pothole count and accuracy